-> 2. What poignant or prominent memory do you have of Boston Arts Academy? > 3.
-When you think about BAA, what are the three words that most come to mind and why? > 4.
-25 years later, what about BAA makes you proud?
+2. What's a poignant or prominent memory you have of Boston Arts Academy?

+3. When you think about BAA what are the 3 words that come to mind and why?

+4. 25 years later, what about BAA makes you most proud?

 “The people, the students, the families, colleagues - current and former, and former interns.
 When people bring their best selves to work everyday magic happens, and that's really powerful.”